In this section

 Back to table of contents9.
 Can I complete the survey in Welsh?

-Unfortunately, the survey is currently not translated into Welsh for the pilot.
+Unfortunately, the survey has not been translated into Welsh for the pilot.
 If the pilot is successful, we will aim to have the survey translated for the full launch.

-Back to table of contents10.
+Back to table of contents11.
 How can I delete my browser history?

 If you are worried about someone finding out that you have viewed this webpage or took part in the survey, you can delete your browsing history.
 You can usually choose to delete: